alexplk/pleasedo/README.md

 # Run

-Type `do` from any directory.
+Type `pls` from any directory.
 Search commands interactively by script name or description.

-Or type `do <search terms>`.
+Or type `pls <search terms>`.